ppbrown/vlm-utils/training/README.md

 ## Assumptions

 Certain parts of these scripts are hard-coded around my model.
-They should be easily adaptable to normal SD1.5 training.
+I have now tweaked them so they are also capable of doing normal SD1.5 training.

-Less easy for SDXL.
+In theory the core loop could be modified for SDXL.
-More difficult for any other model.
+More work would be required to fit it for for any other model.

-They do use the "diffusers" Pipeline methodology though.
+Loosely speaking it the "diffusers" Pipeline methodology, at least in some places.

 The training script is a work in progress.
 Not guaranteed to work correctly at this point!